Chris-Ngu/ElectronMusic/README.md

 ### Main features to work on
 * Song rename, need to refresh the page to reflect name change of song
+* NEED TO WIPE DIV WHEN CHANGING MIND ON SOURCE/ DESTINATION PATHS; buttons are appending from different folder paths (dangerous)
+* Launching up application -> clicking button = nothing is working.
+Window needs to be active to work for some reason

  ### Song playback
  * ~~Include audio package to preview songs~~ Can include in the future